gregv12/servicestarter-example/README.md

 # servicestarter-example

 An example demonstrating the use of [service-starter](https://github.com/gregv12/fluxtion-service-starter).

+##Running the example
+Execute [Main](src/main/java/com/fluxtion/example/servicestarter/example1/Main.java) from your ide to run the example

+## Overview
 A simulated order processing system forms the requirements for this example.

-## Overview
-An order gatewy connects to an exchnange and process orders from market participants, accepting orders and not publishing downstream is an unacceptable risk for the business.
+An order gateway connects to an exchange and process orders from market participants, accepting orders and not publishing them internally downstream is an unacceptable risk for the business.

 The system is event driven the services downstream of the gateway must be running otherwise the gateway must be stopped.